TBeijen/tbnl-hugo/content/post/2024-04-24-12-factor-13-years-later.md

 In containerized applications the boundary _is_ the container, and its contents are well-defined.
 So an application shelling out to `curl` is not a problem, since `curl` now comes with the artifact, instead of it being assumed to exist.

+Similarly, in serverless setups like AWS Lambda, the execution environment is so well-defined that any dependency it provides, can be safely used.

 ### 3. Config

 > Store [config](https://12factor.net/config) in the environment